s-geleta/Globetrotter/README.md

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

-I feel that during th project demo, what went well was having a product finished enough that I felt comfortable presenting to a group.
+I feel that during the project demo, what went well was having a product finished enough that I felt comfortable presenting to a group.
 One thing that I would hope to work on for the next presentation, however, is feeling prepared enough to give a confident and engaging demo ignoring any presentation nerves.

 ### Open-source libraries used